0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 # Conclusion

+[This video](https://www.youtube.com/watch?v=oPVTNxiMcSU) goes over concepts and implements a type inference engine for a reduced set of ML in Scala.
+Very helpful!
+Highly recommended!

 In this blog post, I demonstrated how to write a type inference engine for a langauge.
-If you find this post useful please consider subscribing to my mailing list.
+If you find this post useful, consider subscribing to my mailing list!